ianjdarrow/content-decider/README.md

 }
 ```

-At a practical level, a `content-decider` is a persistent service that tells you whether you should add a file to your repo.
+At a practical level, a `content-decider` is a persistent process that tells you whether you should add a file to your repo.
 A `content-decider` makes decisions about content by receiving messages in the format:

 ```
 {